DCC-EX/dcc-ex.github.io/docs/index.rst

 DCC++ EX is the organization developing and maintaining several products that together represent a fully open source DCC system.
 Currently, this includes the following:

 * **CommandStation-EX** - the latest take on the DCC++ command station for controlling your model railroad.
-DCC-EX runs on an Arduino board, and includes advanced features such as a WiThrottle server implementation, turnout operation, general purpose inputs and outputs (I/O), and JMRI integration.
+DCC-EX runs on Arduino boards, and includes advanced features such as a WiThrottle server implementation, turnout operation, general purpose inputs and outputs (I/O), and JMRI integration.
 * **WebThrottle-EX** - a simple web based controller for your DCC++ and DCC-EX command station.
 * **Installer-EX** - an installer that takes care of downloading and installing DCC++ or DCC-EX firmware onto your hardware setup.
 * **BaseStation-Classic** - the original DCC++ software, packaged in a stable release.
 No active development, bug fixes only.